ballerina-attic/ballerina-honeycomb/README.md

 ### Implementing the database
  - Start MySQL server in your local machine.
  - Create a database with name `testdb` in your MySQL localhost.
 If you want to skip the database implementation, then directly import the [testdb.sql](https://github.com/ballerina-guides/ballerina-honeycomb/blob/master/resources/testdb.sql) file into your localhost.
-You can find it in the Github repo.
+You can find it in the GitHub repo.
 ### Create the project structure

  For the purpose of this guide, let's use the following package structure.